The Frederick News-Post

 The Frederick News-Post is the local newspaper of Frederick County, Maryland.
 In addition to discussing local news, the newspaper addresses international, national, and regional news.
-The paper publishes six days a week.
+The paper publishes six days per week.

 History

 On October 15, 1883, a Frederick printing company first published The News, an evening newspaper that would eventually become The Frederick News-Post.
 William T. Delaplaine, grandfather of the current president of Great Southern, began his business career in Frederick in 1880 when he opened a small printing shop.
 He expanded the operation by establishing the first daily newspaper in Frederick, The News, in October 1883.
 The business was incorporated in June 1888.

 A competing daily newspaper, The Frederick Post, began publication in December 1910, and several years later was purchased by Great Southern, which remained a family-owned business.
 Surviving members of the third generation of the founder are Mr. Delaplaine and Mrs. Frances A. Randall, and fourth-generation members were involved in the businesses.

-In 1916, through a business deal, The News acquired rival paper The Frederick Post, publishing The News in the evenings and The Frederick Post in the morning.
+In 1916, through a business deal, The News acquired The Frederick Post, publishing The News in the evenings and The Frederick Post in the morning.

 In 2002, the two papers were merged to create a single morning edition known as The Frederick News-Post.
 The Sunday edition created in October of that year created a true daily paper published 365 days a year.

-In 2004, publisher George E. Randall died.
+Publisher George E. Randall died in 2004.
 He was a fourth-generation descendant of the founder.
 His brother, Myron Randall, Junior was named president and publisher.
 William B. Randall, Myron Randall's son and a fifth-generation family member, joined the company.

-In April 2008, The News-Post moved into a new building, with a new high-speed, six-tower TKS press capable of printing 70,000 copies an hour.
+The News-Post moved into a new building in April 2008, with a new high-speed, six-tower TKS press capable of printing 70,000 copies an hour.